In this article, we want to teach you how to install Apache Web Server on Centos 7.

 Apache HTTP Server is a free and open-source web server that delivers web content through the internet.
 It is commonly referred to as Apache and after development; it quickly became the most popular HTTP client on the web.

-How to Install Apache on centos 7
+Steps To Install Apache on Centos 7

 Before you start to install Apache, you need to log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our article the Initial Server Setup with Centos 7.